polterguy/hyper-core/README.md

 /hyper-core/mysql/todo/foo/x?description=foo+2
 ```

+This makes it possible to do things with Hyper Core, that is difficult to even imagine doing with
+other types of similar framework, built entirely stateless - Simply since you **can** (if you wish)
+choose to store state, in temporary objects, om the server, improving the execution time of your
+requests from 1.2 seconds, to 0.076 seconds.

-You can also cache things on a per user basis, using the **[p5,web,session]** event instead, but we are
+You can also cache things on a per user basis, using the **[p5.web.session]** event instead, but we are
-now moving in to become borderline in regards to what is the scope of this document, and what is
+now moving into what is borderline in regards to what the scope of this document is, and the scope of
-the objective of learning Hyperlambda in general.
+learning Hyperlambda in general.

 ## Authentication and authorisation